How it all started.

 In retrospect.

-During my time in Sweden and Germany I got to meet some amazing musicians which I am still working with today.
-Sometimes I miss the feeling of playing live on stage but I still think that this journey was the right decision.
-Being able to work in a big studio every day has also made me a better producer and opened up a lot of new opportunities, especially in the film music industry.
-If you are interested to see some of my recent work I would gladly invite you to visit work where you can find my productions as well as compositions for the music and film industry.
+During my time in Sweden and Germany, I had the privilege of meeting some truly amazing musicians, many of whom I still collaborate with today.
+While I sometimes miss the thrill of performing live on stage, I am confident that this path was the right one for me.
+Working in a large studio every day has not only made me a better producer but has also opened up countless opportunities, particularly in the world of film music.
+If you would like to explore some of my recent work, I would be happy to invite you to visit my portfolio, where you can find both my productions and compositions for the music and film industries.

 Back to Top